MLDSAI/JobCodeAI/README.md

 ## Approach

-Behind the scenes we have a list of job codes and their descriptions.
-When the user types in attributes of the people he wants to find, JobCodeAI produces a list of matching jobs.
+- scrape jobs from career websites
+- store embeddings a vector database
+- display a web GUI for the user to enter natural language queries and view results

 ### Tech

 - Scrapy/BeautifulSoup for scraping and parsing job descriptions
-- NiceGUI for getting input and displayout output to/from the user
+- NiceGUI for getting input and displaying output to/from the user
-- SQLAlchemy and Alembic for interacting with data
+- SQLAlchemy and Alembic for storing and retrieving scalar data
+- Pinecone for storing and retrieving embeddings
-- OpenAI for generating text completions
+- OpenAI for generating embeddings and text completions

 ### Data